gabrielbarros23/Simple-Express-Login/README.md

 [Express auth example](https://github.com/expressjs/express/tree/master/examples/auth)

-## How to use
+## How to run

-- open the terminal in the root folder
+- open the terminal in the project folder
 - npm install
 - npm run start
 - open localhost:3000 in the browser